Daniel-Lindsey66/Group-13-SubQuery-Optimization-Project/README.md

  - A **nested query** is simply any query that is placed inside another, often to divide the main query into multiple steps such as for filtering or aggregation operations.
 The inner query(ies) will always run first with the outer most query running last.
 Each execution of an  inner query will be independent of that of the outer query.

+       > SELECT *
+       > FROM doctors
+       > WHERE age > (
+       >	  SELECT AVG(age)
+       >   FROM doctors
+       > );

+      Result: (3, Elizabeth, 32), (5, Ross, 57)

+- A **nested query with correlation** is a sub-query that references the outer query during execution.
+Since the sub-query references columns from the outer query this can make correlated queries less efficient than non-correlated sub-queries as the inner query must be re-run for each row

        > SELECT doctor_id, doctor_name, patient_count
        > FROM doctors
        > WHERE patient_count > (